inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

   or Internet Explorer.
 - In the address bar at the top of the window, enter the following text and press Enter: `josm.openstreetmap.de <http://josm.openstreetmap.de>`_
-- You can also find this website by searching for “JOSM”
+- You can also find this website by searching for :kbd:`JOSM`

 - The website should look something like this:

 .. image:: /static/training/beginner/osm/image17.*
+   :align: center

-- If you have Windows installed on your computer, click “Windows Installer” to download JOSM.
+- If you have Windows installed on your computer, click :guilabel:`Windows Installer` to download JOSM.
 If you have a different operating system, click on the link for your system.
 Your download should begin.
 In this module we will assume that you are using Windows, but the instructions are similar for other operating systems.

 **2. Install JOSM**

 - You may have problems installing JOSM if Java is not already installed on your computer.
-You can install Java by running jre-7u21-windows-i586 in the software/ folder.
+You can install Java by running **jre-7u21-windows-i586** in the software/ folder.
 You can also download it here:
   `http://www.java.com/en/download/ <http://www.java.com/en/download/>`_
 - Find the JOSM install file on your computer.
-It should be named josm-setup.exe.
-Double-click it to begin setup.
+It should be named **josm-setup.exe**.  :guilabel:`Double-click` it to begin setup.
-- Click ‘OK’, ‘Next’, ‘I Agree’, and ‘Install’.
-When the installation is complete, click ‘Finish’ to launch JOSM for the first time.
-Later, when you want to start JOSM, you can do so by clicking on the Start Menu in the lower left corner of your computer, and clicking the program JOSM.
+- Click :guilabel:`OK`, :guilabel:`Next`, :guilabel:`I Agree`, and
+  :guilabel:`Install`.
+When the installation is complete, click :guilabel:`Finish` to launch JOSM for the first time.
+Later, when you want to start JOSM, you can do so by clicking on the :menuselection:`Start Menu` in the lower left corner of your computer, and clicking the program JOSM.
 - You may see a window pop up that asks if you want to update the software.
   You don’t need to update it since it is new.
-Press the button that says “Cancel.”
-If you don’t ever want to see this message again, check the box at the bottom before pressing “Cancel.”
+Press the button that says :guilabel:`Cancel`.
+If you don’t ever want to see this message again, check the box at the bottom before pressing :guilabel:`Cancel`
 - When JOSM starts, it will look something like this:

 .. image:: /static/training/beginner/osm/image18.*
+   :align: center

 **3. Change JOSM Settings**

 Before we begin using JOSM, it’s a good idea to change some of the settings so that is will be easier to use.
-To change the settings, click “Edit” on the top menu, and then click “Preferences.”
+To change the settings, click :guilabel:`Edit` on the top menu, and then click :guilabel:`Preferences`

 .. image:: /static/training/beginner/osm/image19.*
+   :align: center

 *3.1.
 Add Bing Imagery*

 - We want to be able to use satellite imagery when we are making our maps, so let’s add that from the Preferences window.
 On the left side of the Preferences window there are different icons for different settings.
-Click on the icon that says “WMS TMS”.
+Click on the icon that says :guilabel:`WMS TMS`.
 You may need to click on the down arrow to find it:

 .. image:: /static/training/beginner/osm/image20.*
+   :align: center

 .. image:: /static/training/beginner/osm/image21.*
+   :align: center

-- Click on “Bing Sat”.
-Then Click “Activate”.
+- Click on :guilabel:`Bing Sat`.
+Then Click :guilabel:`Activate`.

 .. image:: /static/training/beginner/osm/image22.*
+   :align: center

-- You should now see “Bing Sat” in the list below the Activate button.
+- You should now see :guilabel:`Bing Sat` in the list below the :guilabel:`Activate` button.

 *3.2.
 Add Presets*